elyanah-aco/duterte-news-analysis/README.md

 # duterte-news-analysis

 PSYC 80.18i (Data Analytics for Text Analysis) project.
 Contains R code for text analysis of English Facebook news posts about former Philippine President Rodrigo Duterte from 2016 to 2020.
+TF-IDF analysis and topic modelling were used for text analysis.

 The *datasets* folder contains all Facebook posts from eight Filipino news outlets scraped using Facepager.

-TF-IDF and topic modelling were used for text analysis.

 ## Prerequisites
 Run the following code to download the libraries used in the repo.